-When the trial court grants a bill of review and sets aside a judgment in a prior case, the subsequent trial on the merits of the prior case occurs in the same proceeding as the trial on the bill of review.
-And if the bill of review defendant (the plaintiff in the original proceeding) proves his original case, the trial court may substitute a new judgment which properly adjudicates the entire controversy that is reviewable according to those standards that would normally apply after a trial.
+review defendant (the plaintiff in the original proceeding) proves his original case, the trial court may "substitute a new judgment which properly adjudicates the entire controversy" that is reviewable according to those standards that would normally apply after a trial.

 When reviewing the grant or denial of a bill of review, a court of appeals must evaluate its jurisdiction over the appeal with respect to the bill of review itself, rather than the underlying suit.
 The denial of a bill of review is reviewed for abuse of discretion.
 The grant of [a] bill of review [that] sets aside a prior judgment but does not dispose of the case on the merits is interlocutory and not appealable.
-But there is a split in authority as to whether an interlocutory grant of a bill of review itself is reviewable for abuse of discretion by mandamus or whether the proper remedy is "appeal from the entire reinstated cause, when that judgment becomes appealable."
-In reviewing the grant or
+There was a split in authority as to whether an interlocutory grant of a bill of review itself is reviewable for abuse of discretion by mandamus or whether the proper remedy is "appeal from the entire reinstated cause, when that judgment becomes appealable."
+In reviewing the grant or denial of a bill of review, every presumption is indulged in favor of the court's ruling, which will not be disturbed unless it is affirmatively shown that there was an abuse of judicial discretion."